Tyrone Brazelton: Professional career

 Failing to impress the NBA scouts, Brazelton moved to Europe and signed with a Latvian team BK Ventspils playing in the EuroChallenge tournament.
 Although he led the team from the very start, his efforts were not enough to carry the team to the Top 16 phase of the tournament.
 Shortly after the tournament loss to Cajasol Sevilla, Brazelton moved to Asseco Prokom.
 Playing in the Euroleague, he averaged 3.7 points, 1.5 rebounds and 1.7 assists per game, shooting 26% from the field.
 In August 2009, he re-signed with Prokom for one more season.
 He was released from the team in November 2009.

 In January 2011, he moved to Germany and played for Eisbären Bremerhaven.

 During the 2011–12 season, Brazelton played in the NBA Development League with Erie BayHawks.
 He averaged 9.2 points, 2.3 rebounds and 5.3 assists per game, playing 29 minutes a game and shooting 39% from the field.

 In August 2012, Brazelton once again moved to Germany and signed with Nürnberger BC.
-In November, he moved to BC Odessa of Ukraine.
+In November, he moved to BC Odesa of Ukraine.

 In April 2013, he signed with the Iranian club Petrochimi.
 In August, he moved to the Lithuanian club BC Nevėžis.
-In January 2014, he signed with the Belorussian team Tsmoki-Minsk.
+In January 2014, he signed with the Belarusian team Tsmoki-Minsk.
 In April 2014, he returned to Lithuania and signed with BC Neptūnas for the rest of the season.

 In August 2014, he signed a one-year deal with STB Le Havre of the French LNB Pro A.

 On July 2, 2015, Brazelton signed a two-year deal with Torku Konyaspor of the Turkish Basketball Super League.
 In December 2015, he parted ways with Konyaspor after averaging 10.7 points and 5 assists per game.
 On December 19, 2015, he signed with a two-year contract with BCM Gravelines of the LNB Pro A. At the end of the 2015–16 season, he parted ways with Gravelines.

 On July 26, 2016, Brazelton signed with Polish club Rosa Radom for the 2016–17 season.
 On April 18, 2017, he signed Guizhou of China for the 2017 NBL season.

 On October 29, 2017, Brazeltone signed with Istanbulspor Beylikduzu of the Turkish Basketball First League.

 In February 2018, Brazelton moved to Panionios in Greece and then spent the entire 2018–2019 season with Ifaistos Limnou, averaging 9.2 points, 2.3 rebounds and 4.3 assists in 24 games.
 On August 5, 2019, Brazelton signed with his third Greek Basket League club, Kolossos Rodou.